Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * hostility will be avoided; just electron stun 'em & capsaicin spray 'em, if the noise level rises too high, or contact was made c̄ high impact (F=ma)
 	* if only one participant was responsible for violence, they can suffer a broken bone ∵ bones heal, right?
 It can be an arm/leg/ETC...1ˢᵗ offensive children can suffer a broken finger/ETC; their teeth regrow, right? we could use the string & door method!!! :D
 	* the first to break the speech/impact/ETC limit will be punished more than the other(s)
+	* take a tooth; lose a tooth
+	* take a life; spray & taze & broken bones & ETC every day for the rest of your life (humanitarians are either criminals, planning to be; sympathisers, ETC; like those nazis who don't want to punish the old nazis...note to self; in times of war, take no prisoners...that way their supporters cannot defend them)
+		* there is a reason ahiṃsā is at the very top; and you will be reminded of it every single day!
+	* if you used anæsthetic, anæsthetic will be used while punishing you; in the same way you used it
 * drones can stun & spray; actually the rooms can be gassed (smoke bombed) by the spray, before the drone arrives to stun the occupants...
 * humans can be conscripted by the drones for instructed medical aid; until more advanced robotics can do it
 * this level of control will prevent "low-income" humans from "stealing" resources, breaking ahiṃsā (EG hunting), ETC